bitmark-inc/feral-file-docs/agreements/ff-ethics/en_US.md

-EMPLOYEE PARTICIPATION IN FERAL FILE SALES
+Employee Participation in Feral File Sales

-No set of guidelines can account for every scenario.
-From principles, Bitmark employees may not use their influence to guide exhibitions for their personal benefit.
+We are committed to fairness and transparency in all exhibition sales.
+Feral File employees may not use their position to influence exhibitions for personal gain.

-From July 2023, Bitmark employees are able to participate in exhibition sales alongside the public.
-Previously, employees were not able to participate in group auctions because they had access to non-public bidding information.
-However, with falling price auctions, there is no longer non-public bidding information.
+Feral File employees are allowed to participate in exhibition sales alongside the public.
+Previously, employees were restricted from group auctions due to access to non-public bidding information.
+However, with the adoption of smart contract-based auctions, all transactions are now conducted transparently on-chain, ensuring a level playing field for all participants.